 MCCPs and TBBP-A are additional RoHS susbtances in the EU.

-As a rule of thumb, unless explicitely excluded, all EEE devices sold in any European country must adhere to RoHS.
-Since RoHS is a Directive, each EU member State implements RoHS in a different way.
+As a rule of thumb, unless explicitly excluded, all EEE devices sold in any European country must adhere to RoHS.
+Since RoHS is a Directive, each EU member State implements RoHS differently.
 Thus, manufacturers and importers should be familiar with the EU directive and understand the unique ways each country executes it.

 Many countries worldwide have adopted RoHS-like regulations, including China, the UK, United Arab Emirates, etc. One market may differ from another in terms of the scope, the listed hazardous chemicals, and the appropriate exemptions.
 Therefore, every EEE business considering international growth must be familiar with the laws of the target country regarding hazardous substances.
 Although there are presently no federal RoHS-like regulations in the US, some states (notably California) have such legislation.